 At this time I want to bring to your attention a form of movement that you may not have heard about or considered something of real value, REBOUNDING.
 Who would have thought that bouncing on a little trampoline could do anything for you?
 Well, I am here to tell you, by experience, that it can!
-I want to share with you benefits of rebounding, the how and the why.
+I want to share with you the benefits of rebounding, the how, and the why.

-If you were to ask me what I thought the most important thing you could do to promote and maintain a healthy body, mind and spirit would be………..
+If you were to ask me what I thought the most important thing you could do to promote and maintain a healthy body, mind, and spirit would be………..
 MOVEMENT would be at the very top of the list.
 I am talking about PHYSICAL MOVEMENT, moving the body in some way or another.
-I have already shared in detail about the importance of movement in THIS POST.
+I have already shared in detail the importance of movement in THIS POST.

 One of my favorite authors and mentors wrote a book many years ago (1982) called Looking and Feeling Great.

 Now I will admit I most likely would not have picked up this book to read if I was not already familiar with the author, Karol K. Truman, who wrote Feelings Buried Alive Never Die.
 This book has literally changed my life and the lives of many.

 I bought this book hoping it would have some great ideas on how to exercise without causing more joint pain and inflammation than I was already experiencing.
 The information I found in this book was very timely and it rang true to my heart.

 Another one of my mentors and teachers is David Christopher who also recommends rebounding and speaks of it frequently on his popular radio show, A Healthier You.

 If Karol Truman and David Christopher endorsed it then I was willing to give it a whirl.
 I was so excited to find something so effective and so SIMPLE.